sarim/ibus-avro/README.md

 		sudo make install

 	Avro should be installed on your system.
-If you can't find anything (like me), try logging out / restarting the computer.
+If you can't find anything, try logging out / restarting the computer.
-	Now we need to add avro in our input method.
-I'm using Fedora 36 with Cinnamon DE.
-It maybe slightly different in other DE (ie, Gnome, KDE, etc).
+	Now one needs to add avro in his input method.
+Since the installation was done on Fedora 36 with Cinnamon DE, it maybe slightly different in other DE (ie, Gnome, KDE, etc).

 	Press `windows key` -> `Input method selector`.

-	Initially, no `input method` was chosen. `Select Use IBus`.
-At the right of `Select Use IBus`, there is `Preference`.
+	Initially, `no input method` was chosen.
+Select `Use IBus`, and at the right of `Use IBus`, there is `Preference`.
 Clicking it opens
 	`IBus preference`.
 Now `Input method` -> `Add` -> `Bangla` -> `Avro`.
-I had to logout again to see the changes.
+One may need to logout again to see the changes.

 ## Usage
  1. Run __IBus__ (`Applications -> System Tools -> IBus`) from _Dash_